Mohammadabad, Dastgerdan

-Mohammadabad (محمداباد) (Note: Also romanized as Moḩammadābād; also known as Moḩammadābād Qadīm) is a village in Dastgerdan Rural District of the Central District (Note: Formerly Dastgerdan District of Tabas County) of Eshqabad County, South Khorasan province, Iran.
+Mohammadabad (محمداباد) (Note: Also romanized as Moḩammadābād; also known as Moḩammadābād Qadīm) is a village in Dastgerdan Rural District of the Central District (Note: Formerly Dastgerdan District of Tabas County) in Eshqabad County, South Khorasan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 48 in 13 households, when it was in Dastgerdan District (Note: Renamed the Central District of Eshqabad County) of Tabas County, Yazd province.
+At the time of the 2006 National Census, the village's population was 132 in 32 households, when it was in Dastgerdan District (Note: Renamed the Central District of Eshqabad County) of Tabas County, Yazd province.
 The following census in 2011 counted 144 people in 44 households.
 The 2016 census measured the population of the village as 137 people in 44 households, by which time the county had been separated from the province to join South Khorasan province.

 In 2024, the district was separated from the county in the establishment of Eshqabad County and renamed the Central District.